Elves in Middle-earth: Marriage

 Elves, at least the Eldar, have a pregnancy that lasts about a year.
 By the age of 1, Elves can speak, walk and dance.
 Puberty and full height are attained at around their fiftieth to one hundredth year, when they stop aging physically.
-Elves marry freely, monogamously, only once, and for love early in life; adultery is unthinkable.
+Elves marry early in life: freely, monogamously, only once, and for love; adultery is unthinkable.
 Betrothal, with the exchange of rings, lasts at least a year, and is revocable by the return of the rings, but is rarely broken.
 Marriage is by words exchanged by the bride and groom (including the speaking of the name of Eru Ilúvatar) and consummation; it is celebrated with a feast.
 Wedding rings are worn on the index fingers.
 The bride's mother gives the groom a jewel to wear.
 Elves view the sexual act as special and intimate, for it leads to the birth of children.
-Elves who are married cannot be forced by other Elves to have sex; before that they will lose the will to endure and go to Mandos.
+Elves are never recorded as raping another's spouse, and an early draft states that such an act would cause the victim's spirit to depart to Mandos.
 Elves have few children, (Note: An exception was Fëanor, who had seven sons.) and there are long intervals between each child.
 They are soon preoccupied with other pleasures; their libido wanes and they focus their interests elsewhere, like the arts.